UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 a=date

-sets the variable "a" to be equal to "date," but the command
+sets the variable "a" to be equal to "date."
+If you want to set a variable to an empty string, you can simple use

+a=

+Another way to do this is to explicitly set it to an empty string:

+a=''

+This is recommended, as it makes it clear that you are setting it to an empty string.
+A common error (expecially from people who use the C shell) is to add a space after the equals sign:

 a= date

-sets "a" to be the empty string, and **executes** the date command.
+This does **NOT** set the variable to "date".
+It sets "a" to be the empty string, and **executes** the date command.
 The "date" command?
 Yes.
 Which introduces...

 Notice how two commands are executed on one line: the variable is changed, and the "date" program is executed.
 It is not obvious that this is valid.
-The manual page doesn't mention this.
+The manual page may not mention this.
 Even stranger is some commands can be executed, while others cannot.
 The "date" command is an external program.
 That is, the command is not built into the shell, but is an external executable.
 Other commands are internal command, built into the shell.
 "Echo" and "export" are shell built-in commands, and can follow the variable assignment.
 You might see an environment variable defined like this:

 VAR=/usr/lib; export VAR